oracle-samples/maa/wls-hydr/README.md

 - When using the framework for the "MIGRATION FROM COPY" or for the "INFRASTRUCTURE CREATION" use cases: the user will have to provide all the "Products mountpoint" entry in the _sysconfig_ spreadsheet file specifying the path for the binary/install directory.

 #### 4. Each node uses its own/private products home
-In this scneario, each WLS node has its own wls/fmw installation.
-The Hybrid DR setup wil proceed without any specific configuration being required.
+In this scenario, each WLS node has its own WebLogic/FMW installation.
+The Hybrid DR setup will proceed without any specific configuration being required.
 Subsequent binary updates (patches) happen less frequently than config changes.
 They can be propagated separately if nodes are patched.

 #### 5. Not using OHS (LBR connects directly to WLS)
 In this scenario, Oracle HTTP server (OHS) is not used and the LBR routes requests directly to the backend WLS servers.
 The OHS nodes' IP values need to be left empty in the _prem.env_ configuration file.
 No actions related to OHS are performed by the framework (no discovery for OHS, no provision of the OHS related resources, etc).
 The tool creates an LBR with a minimal config (no listener and no backends).
 It is required to complete the LBR config AFTER using the wls_hydr framework.
-This can be done in the OCI Console or using terrform/apis.
+This can be done in the OCI Console or using terraform/apis.
 An example is provided at https://github.com/oracle-samples/maa/tree/main/hybrid_dr/hybrid_dr_terraform/common/HybridDR_OCILoadBalancer).

 #### 6. The WLS Admin Console or applications that are exposed only internally, use their own OHS virtual host
 This is the case when the WebLogic Admin Console and FMW Control are accessed using its own virtual host in OHS and front end LBR virtual servers.
-Or when some applications are only accesed internally through a different virtual Host and LBR listener (as it is the case for WSMPM in SOA domains, for example) To address this scenario provide the "Internal virtual host" and "Virtual host for WebLogic Admin Console" entries indicated in the sysconfig spreadsheet (they are marked as optional).
+Or when some applications are only accesed internally through a different virtual Host and LBR listener (as it is the case for WSMPM in SOA domains, for example).
+To address this scenario provide the "Internal virtual host" and "Virtual host for WebLogic Admin Console" entries indicated in the sysconfig spreadsheet (they are marked as optional).

 #### 7. The WLS Admin Console is exposed on HTTPS instead of HTTP
-In this case the WLS_HYDR framework will create an HTTP listener and the user will have to update it manually to use HTTPs.
+In this case the WLS_HYDR framework will create an HTTP listener and the user will have to update it manually to use HTTPS.

-#### 8. The topology is using an HTTP server differnet from OHS
+#### 8. The topology is using an HTTP server different from OHS
 In this case, use the tool as prescribed in variation #5 and then manually configure the LBR, the HTTP server nodes and the HTTP server itself.